-In this tutorial I’ll show you how to repair deep scratches on the front bumper of Toyota RAV4.
+In this tutorial, I’ll show you how to repair deep scratches on the front bumper of the Toyota RAV4.
 As you can see from the picture, the damage was on the right side of the bumper and on the panel above the right front tire.
-These scratches went through the clear coat, paint layer and primer.
+These scratches went through the clear coat, paint layer, and primer.

 Items you will need:

 - Assorted Wet/Dry Sandpaper – This pack includes 5 sheets of assorted sandpaper (1 sheet each of 180, 320, 600, 1000, and 1500) and can be used for sanding primer, clear coats, and automotive paints.